 About Us

-Drug Discovery Initiative, DDI, has been founded to contribute to the health of people through elucidation of the phenomena of life or development of orphan drugs as a hub of the national collaborative research network for drug discovery based on our public chemical library.
-We promote open innovation by providing consultation, technical assistance and chemical samples to the researchers who will begin chemical screening.
+Drug Discovery Initiative, DDI, was established to contribute to our health through the elucidation of life phenomena and the discovery of new drug leads.
+DDI is a hub of national collaborative research networks for drug discovery based on our public chemical library.
+DDI promotes open innovation by providing advice, technical support and chemical samples to the researchers who need to screen chemical samples.
+DDI also provides chemical synthesis and pharmacokinetic research support for lead compound generation.

 Contact Us